Why do Honors?

 In addition to maintaining the Honors Program standards listed above, students must:

 1. Complete the following course requirements:

 1) An undergraduate methods course with an honors compact or a graduate level methods course (must have already taken undergraduate methods to choose this option).

 2) An upper-level undergraduate course or graduate level course relevant to thesis project.

 2. Complete the capstone project.

-1) Project will take the form of a senior thesis, i.e. an article-length (at least 25 pages doubled-spaced) investigation of a significant research question.
+1) The project will take the form of a senior thesis (at least twenty-five pages doubled-spaced) investigation of a significant research question.

-2) Project must be overseen by a faculty member in the Department of Political Science through Directed Independent Study (DIS) classes.
+2) The project must be overseen by a faculty member in the Department of Political Science through Directed Independent Study (DIS) classes.
 Students should enroll in a minimum of 3 DIS credit hours and a maximum of 9 DIS credit hours.

-3) Students must present their project at a department workshop, the university’s undergraduate research symposium, or a major political science conference such as the annual meeting of the Florida Political Science Association.
+3) Students must present their project at a Department workshop, University undergraduate research symposium or a major political science conference (such as the annual meeting of the Florida Political Science Association).